Scholar Features, SLI News

 And this year, he just doesn’t have the time.

-An astronomy, law, history and political science enthusiast, Noel’s academic load at HHS isn’t light: Advanced Placement (AP) U.S. history, AP psychology, AP English, AP computer science, Honors precalculus, and dual-enrollment (for college credit) anatomy and physiology.
+An astronomy, law, history and political science enthusiast, Miguel’s academic load at HHS isn’t light: Advanced Placement (AP) U.S. history, AP psychology, AP English, AP computer science, Honors precalculus, and dual-enrollment (for college credit) anatomy and physiology.

-Amid all the details, Scholars Latino Initiative (SLI) helps keep Noel attuned to achieving his long-term goals.
+Amid all the details, Scholars Latino Initiative (SLI) helps keep Miguel attuned to achieving his long-term goals.
 The nonprofit, which creates college opportunities for Latino high school students, has served more than 110 scholars since 2012 in Harrisonburg, Richmond and Winchester.
 In addition to offering a three-year program of college readiness, leadership development and community service, SLI awards scholarships and computer funds to its graduates, plus provides dual-enrollement tuition support.

 ‘ONE OF THE FEW’